-Enjoying the Rest of the Journey
+19 Enjoying the Rest of the Journey

-With an empty nest, children grown up and gone, and it is once again just the two of you-you and the wife (husband) of your youth.
-Only this time you are on the other side of parenting.
+With an empty nest, children grown up, and gone, it is once again just the two of you-you (husband) and the wife of your youth.
+Only this time, you are on the other side of parenting.
 The years have only brought you closer to each other.
-You have hopefully grown to know, understand, appreciate and work with each other so much better.
+You have hopefully grown to know, understand, appreciate, and work with each other so much better.
 It is time to enjoy the rest of the journey-just the two of you!

-Let Go of Regrets, Overcome Life's Challenges
+Let go of regrets, overcome life's challenges

-- 5 Blessed is the man whose strength is in You, whose heart is set on pilgrimage. - 6 As they pass through the Valley of Baca (valley of weeping), they make it a spring; the rain also covers it with pools. - 7 They go from strength to strength; each one appears before God in Zion.
+Psalm 84:5-7 Blessed is the man whose strength is in You, Whose heart is set on pilgrimage.
+As they pass through the Valley of Baca, They make it a spring; The rain also covers it with pools.
+They go from strength to strength; Each one appears before God in Zion.

 Our strength comes from the Lord and our heart is set on pilgrimage.
-We are pilgrims pressing towards our final destination.
+We are pilgrims pressing toward our destination.
 As we pass through the valley of weeping, we make it a spring.
 This is what we are called to do.
 Make your valley of Baca, the dry and mournful place, a place of rejoicing and celebration.
-How do you make a valley of weeping a place of rejoicing?
-Simply by choosing to rejoice, to praise, celebrate God and announce the promise of God.
+How do you make a valley of weeping, a place of rejoicing?
+Simply by choosing to rejoice, to praise, celebrate God, and announce the promise of God.
 In the wilderness, where God provided a spring of water, "Israel sang this song: "Spring up, O well!
-All of you sing to it-" (Numbers 21:17).
+All of you sing to it" (Numbers 21:17).